 Last spring, Seattle-Tacoma International Airport became the first large airport where airlines can consistently use one of the new procedures.
 Known as HAWKS, the procedure shortens the approach from the southwest by about 42 miles.
 Multiplied over many planes every day it adds to up to significant savings, an enticing prospect for airlines, which typically operate on razor-thin profit margins.

 Alaska, with a major hub in Seattle, estimates new procedures there will eventually cut the airline's fuel consumption by 2.1 million gallons annually and reduce carbon emissions by 24,250 tons, the equivalent of taking 4,100 cars off the road every year.
 Fuel is the biggest expense for most airlines.

-In Atlanta, more precise navigation procedures have increased the number of departure paths that planes can fly at the same time, enabling takeoffs to double from one every two minutes to one every minute.
+In Atlanta, more precise navigation procedures have increased the number of departure paths that planes can fly at the same time, resulting in more takeoffs in a shorter period of time.
 That has freed up an additional runway for arrivals, said Dale Wright, the National Air Traffic Controllers Association's safety and technology director.

 FAA Administrator Michael Huerta says NextGen is on track despite the troubles.

 "It's a significant transformation that we're making," he told The Associated Press.
 "I would hope it would be moving faster as well, but we have a very large, a very complex system, and we're making great progress."